oguya/cis-ubuntu-14-ansible/NOTES.md

 #### 11.3 Set Graphical Warning Banner (Not Scored)

 Skipped: Set a banner for the display manager in use consistent with your organizations policy

+### Section 12

+#### 12.7 Find World Writable Files (Not Scored)

+Skipped: Evaluate your infrastructure before removing world writable files

+#### 12.8 Find Un-owned Files and Directories (Scored)

+Skipped: You can run the following command to find files that are owned by users or groups not listed in the system configuration files, and reset the ownership of these files to some active user on the system

+        shell: df --local -P | awk {'if (NR!=1) print $6'} | xargs -I '{}' find '{}' -xdev -nouser - ls

+#### 12.9 Find Un-grouped Files and Directories (Scored)

+Skipped: You can run the following command to find files that are owned by users or groups not listed in the system configuration files, and reset the ownership of these files to some active user on the system

+        shell: df --local -P | awk {'if (NR!=1) print $6'} | xargs -I '{}' find '{}' -xdev -nouser - ls

+#### 12.10 Find SUID System Executables (Not Scored)

+Skipped: You can run the following command to find & ensure that no rogue set-UID programs have been introduced into the system

+        df --local -P | awk {'if (NR!=1) print $6'} | xargs -I '{}' find '{}' -xdev -type f -perm -4000 -print

+#### 12.11 Find SGID System Executables (Not Scored)

+Skipped: Ensure that no rogue set-GID programs have been introduced into the system

+        df --local -P | awk {'if (NR!=1) print $6'} | xargs -I '{}' find '{}' -xdev -type f -perm -2000 -print